Philippe Olivier

-Philippe Olivier (/fr/; born 30 August 1961) is a French politician who was elected as a Member of the European Parliament in 2019 and re-elected 2024.
+Philippe Olivier (/fr/; born 30 August 1961) is a French politician who was elected as a Member of the European Parliament in 2019, and he was re-elected 2024.

 Olivier stood at the 2017 French parliamentary election in Pas-de-Calais's 7th constituency.
 He was defeated by Republicans candidate, Pierre-Henri Dumont in the second round.

 His wife, Marie-Caroline Le Pen, is the sister of French presidential candidate Marine Le Pen.